 The public would suffer the consequences if immediate action was not taken since elevated levels of metals are connected with serious health effects like cancer, respiratory problems and organ damage.

 Colored art glass manufacturers will incur expenses to obtain air permits that will require regular reporting, install emission control devices and testing of those devices to ensure optimum operation and compliance with standards.

+People worldwide who rely on colored art glass manufacturers for their livelihood and as a recreational activity.

 How will the temporary rule avoid or mitigate the consequences of not taking immediate action: